jugoetz/library-generation/README.md

 - **generatelcmssubmission.py**: Generate the submission file for Mobias
 - **heatmapfromdatabase.py**: Obtain a visual representation of results from LCMS peak areas
+- **show_product.py**: Show the product(s) in a given well as SMILES or image
+- **weighin_calculator.py**: Produce a weigh-in sheet for a given experiment

 #### db_writing

-Addition of raw and processed data to database
+Addition of raw and processed data to database.

 #### legacy_code